 Heres are 3 examples of Unique Selling Points (USP) from my former and current clients:

-- BARR Literary Weekend Conference – attendees/readers to authors ratio is beneficial to authors
+- BARR Literary Weekend Conference – At this confeence the attendees/readers to authors ratio is beneficial to authors

 - Chickie & Co.
-Boutique - couture-inspired fashion at affordable prices is one of a few brick and mortar boutiques in dowtown- area Baltimore, MD.
+Boutique - This boutique in Midtown Baltimore sells couture-inspired fashion at affordable prices and is one of a few brick and mortar boutiques in the dowtown Baltimore, MD area.
 They also have an online store.

 For more tips about USPs, read this article from Susan L. Reid, Small Business Expert and Business Catalyst here